mallugirl/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-<p> Lija Alex is a Senior AI Engineer with nearly 4 years of experience building impactful, end-to-end solutions in Generative AI, Agentic AI, and Retrieval-Augmented Generation (RAG).
-She focuses on creating intelligent systems that combine large language models, multimodal inputs, and autonomous agents to solve real-world problems.
+<p> Lija Alex is a Software Engineer at EY with nearly 4 years of experience designing and building intelligent AI solutions.
+Her work focuses on Generative AI, Agentic AI, and RAG systems, with a passion for creating practical tools that solve real-world problems.
+She enjoys working at the intersection of creativity and logic—crafting AI assistants, automation systems, and smart applications that make a meaningful impact.

-Lija has hands-on expertise in designing intelligent assistants, multi-agent orchestration frameworks, and RAG pipelines using cutting-edge tools such as LangChain, LlamaIndex, CrewAI, and AutoGen.
-Her technical strengths also span Computer Vision and Natural Language Processing, where she has developed solutions like facial recognition systems, inventory tracking platforms, and AI-powered content generation using models like YOLOv8, CLIP, Stable Diffusion, Whisper, and VGGFace.

-Proficient in Python, she builds scalable ML pipelines and applications using libraries and tools like Streamlit, OpenCV, and Mediapipe, and integrates them with cloud services like Azure and Google Cloud.
-She also has deep experience in prompt engineering, LLM fine-tuning, and vector database integration using FAISS and ChromaDB.

-With a strong foundation in AI architecture, a fast learning curve, and a passion for solving complex challenges, Lija brings a balance of innovation and execution to every AI project she takes on.<p>
+When she’s not deep in a model or designing workflows, you’ll find her exploring new ideas, sketching side projects, playing the guitar, or hunting for the perfect coffee.
+Lija blends curiosity, adaptability, and a love for learning—and a bit of artistic flair—into every solution she builds. <p>

 # Background